egmontmika/egmontmika.com/content/blog/one-simple-step-to-inner-peace.md

 No matter the damage.

 Holding onto things hurts you more than anything else.
 Leaves you with a far greater damage than anything people can do to you.
-Hatred breaks you down, kills you slowly.
+Your ow hatred breaks you down, kills you slowly.

 If you want peace, stop meditating on what happened.
 Stop accusing.
 Stop seeking revenge.
 Stop lamenting.
 Stop feeling sorry for yourself.